Below are mainly product and use questions about X4 secure calling.

 A: Yes, in large numbers.
-Search online for articles to learn who and why Zoom is being banned
+Search online for articles to learn who and why companies are banning zoom.

 Q: How does your videoconferencing compare to well-known products like Zoom, Google Meet, and Microsoft Teams?

-A: These products open many vulnerabilities and their privacy and security shortcomings are well-documented.
+A: These products open many vulnerabilities, and their privacy and security shortcomings are well-documented.
 The most highly used videoconferencing tool is Zoom.
-Here is how we compare:

 Here are 6 screen sequences if you click Free 5-min Video Call.